jtin360/listella-frontend-test/README.md

 5. Drag and drop -> Max 5 files and 5mb size accepting only 3 image extensions

 To test if this works, you can create a button that console.log files from the context provider after dropping some image files or selecting as input.

+FYI:

+In the real-world, I would've created branches and incrementally committed my changes and also not push the env file.